 Where do you live?
 Are you in a hot real estate market like Denver, Sacramento, Phoenix, or Austin?
-Does that make you feel like you’ll never be able to afford a home of your own?
+Does that make you feel like you'll never be able to afford your own home?
 You may be surprised.
-After all, rising home prices don’t just affect home purchases, they affect home rentals, too.
+After all, rising home prices don't just affect home purchases; they affect home rentals, too.

 Consider your current home equity

-Your home equity is your home’s worth when not considering any debts against it, and it can increase over time as your home value increases.
+Your home equity is your home's worth when not considering any debts against it, and it can increase over time as your home value increases.
 This may come from a home remodel or simply owning a home in an appreciating real estate market.
-All in all, equity comes with a lot of benefits, assuming you’re a homeowner.
+All in all, equity comes with many benefits, assuming you're a homeowner.

-According to National Mortgage Professional, "The result of the 29.3% increase in homeowners' equity is a whopping $2.9 trillion gain for Q2 2021 and an average gain of $51,500 per borrower.
-The negative equity share fell to 2.3% in Q2 2021, marking the lowest share in at least 12 years."
-So if you’re a homeowner and are looking for something that fits you better and will last you longer (whether it’s upgrading, remodeling, or downsizing), you’re in luck.
-You can use your home equity to pay for renovations or even to use for your next down payment.
+There has been a $78,000 increase in homeowners' equity growth in the past year alone.
+So if you're a homeowner and are looking for something that fits you better and will last you longer (whether it's upgrading, remodeling, or downsizing), you're in luck.
+You can use your home equity to pay for renovations or even use it for your next down payment.

 On the other hand, if you're a renter, home equity may mean nothing to you.
 Just know it means something to your landlord because an appreciating real estate market also means it's ok to increase rent.